vrMars/DailyPlanner/README.md

 # README

 ## Features (so far):
-* Monthly calendar view with Smart-Snapshots
+* Monthly calendar view
 * Ability to draw and save daily notes
-* Indicator (small dot?) in the calendar view that lets you know that you have items journaled for that day
+* Indicator in the calendar view that lets you know that you have items journaled for that day

 ## Features in the pipeline:
 * Custom pages / book styles